OUESD Residency Program

 The purpose of the OUESD Teacher Residency Program is to provide aspiring educators with immersive, hands-on training in the classroom, ensuring they are well-prepared to meet the challenges of today’s schools.
 Residents co-teach with experienced Mentor Teachers for an entire school year, gaining valuable experience and mentorship while pursuing their teaching credential.
 Through a grant from the California Commission on Teacher Credentialing (CCTC), OUESD offers a $35,000 stipend to support residents during their year-long residency, helping reduce financial barriers as they focus on developing their teaching skills.

-OUESD is excited to announce the upcoming launch of its Counselor Residency Program, which we anticipate will start in June 2025.
+OUESD is excited to announce the upcoming launch of its Counselor Residency Program, which we will start in June 2025.
 This program, in partnership with UMass Global, will offer a unique, hands-on learning experience for a small, selective cohort of up to five participants.
 Residents will have the opportunity to earn their Pupil Personnel Services (PPS) Credential with a Child Welfare and Attendance (CWA) Authorization while gaining practical experience under the mentorship of seasoned counselors in our district's elementary and middle schools.
 This intimate cohort size ensures personalized support and mentorship, setting residents up for long-term success in serving OUESD’s diverse student population.
 Let us know if you're interested in learning more about the Counselor Residency Program by completing this form.
-Applications will be due by May 2, 2025.

 Teacher Residency Grant